d3vilh/openvpn-ui/README.md

 <img src="https://github.com/d3vilh/openvpn-ui/blob/main/docs/images/OpenVPN-UI-2FA-mobi-password.png" alt="2FA OpenVPN Connect profile 2FA password" width="350" border="1" />

-Connection will be suceeded if you entered correct 2FA token.
+Connection will be suceeded if you entered `2FA Name` and 2FA token correctly.

-You can use optional `Passphrase` when generating new Client certificate, to protect your 2FA token with additional password.
+For MFA authentication you can use optional `Passphrase` when generating new Client certificate, to protect your 2FA token with additional password.
 In this case you have to enter your `Passphrase` as a `Private Key Password` and 2FA token as `Password`:

 <img src="https://github.com/d3vilh/openvpn-ui/blob/main/docs/images/OpenVPN-UI-2FA-mobi-password-cert.png" alt="2FA OpenVPN Connect profile 2FA and Certificate passwords" width="350" border="1" />